manoj-k-r/HDX_ScriptAssist/README.md

 # HDX Script Assistant

-Takes a completed HDX excel file and gives a list of all peptides that are protected or exposed within specified limits of %D.
+Takes a csv file and gives a list of all peptides that are protected or exposed within specified limits of %D.

 Assumptions:
 #D>0.4